John Otterbacher

 A Father’s Grace

-His hand flutters up from rest in his lap, gesturing at an eruption of fire on the rug in
+His hand flutters up from rest in his lap, gesturing at an eruption of fire on the rug in front of the TV.

 “Do you see that?” turning to me in alarm.